briannededeugd/hcd/README.md

 Nicolette was already excited about the fact that within half a minute, she had selected, copied and pasted and had known how to do so intuitively.
 I told her that pasting her selection inside of a textarea meant that she would be able to edit it if needed, and I pointed her to the last button: the "Clear" button.
 In one click, Nicolette found that her textarea was emptied and her buttons reset for her next selection / copy.

 She turned to me with a bright smile on her face.
 "It works perfectly," she said.
-"It's all perfect?"
+"It's all perfect."

 Her positive feedback came with a big feeling of relief.
 "Really?
 Is there anything I can add?"